 If you compute an overpayment on your income tax return, you may choose to have the overpayment refunded by check via US mail.
-The Tax Department will mail your refund check to the mailing address listed on the front of your income tax return.
+The Tax Department will mail your refund check to the mailing address listed on your income tax return.

-Estimated tax for 2009
+Estimated tax for 2010

-You have the option of applying all or a portion of your overpayment to your 2009 estimated income tax account by completing the appropriate line(s) on your income tax return.
-If you choose to apply all or a portion of your overpayment to your 2009 estimated income tax, you generally cannot change that decision after April 15, 2009.
+You have the option of applying all or a portion of your overpayment to your 2010 estimated income tax account by completing the appropriate line(s) on your income tax return.
+If you choose to apply all or a portion of your overpayment to your 2010 estimated income tax, you generally cannot change that decision after April 15, 2010.